 New Works Heading Your Way…

-For your reading pleasure and learning, BelleAire Press wanted you to know about the following books that are nearing publication, all of them to be available as digital publications.
+For your reading pleasure and learning, BelleAire Press wanted you to know about the following books that have been recently published, or are nearing publication, all of them available as digital publications.

 “The book may be the most detailed history of a Norwegian-American family yet published.
 Flavors of the Fjords exemplifies what dedicated compilers and relatives can do to preserve the knowledge of their family’s complex past.
 This one family’s legacy should inspire others as well.”